-The capital increase is expected to be completed by the end of June 2023 and no later than August 2023.
+The capital increase is expected to be completed by the end of June 2024.

-The company's main shareholder Scape China has expressed its willingness/intention to grant loans to the company if needed until the capital increase has been completed.
+The company's main shareholder Scape China has made a commitment to secure loans to the company if needed until the capital increase has been completed.